soi-20/brains/_pages/quotes.md

 I admire wild animals because they hunt, they fight, no matter what, they find a way to predate and survive.

+---

 人類文明就是建立在恐懼之後的嚮往。

+---

+Emotions can override any level of intelligence.
+Confidence rises faster than ability.

+---

 Whenever people say "X is too old for you", it mean they lost their dream and want you to give up yours too.
 The people that want to make changes in their own lives but are too scared to do anything that are the biggest haters.
 Second biggest group is just insecure people. - **Allen Lee**